Prison reform: United States

 Since the 1960s the prison population in the US has risen steadily, even during periods where the crime rate has fallen.
 This is partly due to profound changes in sentencing practices due to a denunciation of lenient policies in the late sixties and early seventies and assertions that rehabilitative purposes do not work.
 As a consequence sentencing commissions started to establish minimum as well as maximum sentencing guidelines, which have reduced the discretion of parole authorities and also reduced parole supervision of released prisoners.
-Another factor that contributed to the increase of incarcerations was the Reagan administration's "War On Drugs" in the 1980s.
+Another factor that contributed to the increase in incarcerations was the Reagan administration's "War On Drugs" in the 1980s.
 This War increased money spent on lowering the number of illegal drugs in the United States.
 As a result, drug arrests increased and prisons became increasingly more crowded.
 The rising prison population was made up disproportionately of African American with 90% of those sentenced to prison for drug offense in Illinois in 2002.
 By 2010, the United States had more prisoners than any other country and a greater percentage of its population was in prison than in any other country in the world.
 "Mass incarceration" became a serious social and economic problem, as each of the 2.3 million American prisoners costs an average of about $25,000 per year.
 Recidivism remained high, and useful programs were often cut during the recession of 2009–2010.
 In 2011, the U.S. Supreme Court in Brown v.
 Plata upheld the release of thousands of California prisoners due to California's inability to provide constitutionally mandated levels of healthcare.

 In 2015, a bipartisan effort was launched by Koch family foundations, the ACLU, the Center for American Progress, Families Against Mandatory Minimums, the Coalition for Public Safety, and the MacArthur Foundation to more seriously address criminal justice reform in the United States.
 The Kochs and their partners are combatting the systemic overcriminalization and overincarceration of citizens from primarily low-income and minority communities.
 The group of reformers is working to reduce recidivism rates and diminish barriers faced by rehabilitated persons seeking new employment in the work force.
-In addition they have a goal in ending Asset forfeiture practices since law enforcement often deprives individuals of the majority of their private property.
+In addition they have a goal of ending Asset forfeiture practices since law enforcement often deprives individuals of the majority of their private property.

 Decarceration in the United States includes overlapping reformist and abolitionist strategies, from "front door" options such as sentencing reform, decriminalization, diversion and mental health treatment to "back door" approaches, exemplified by parole reform and early release into community supervision programs, amnesty for inmates convicted of non-violent offenses and imposition of prison capacity limits.
 While reforms focus on incremental changes, abolitionist approaches include budget reallocations, prison closures and restorative and transformative justice programs that challenge incarceration as an effective deterrent and necessary means of incapacitation.
-Abolitionists support investments in familial and community mental health, affordable housing and quality education to gradually transition and jail employees to jobs in other economic sectors.
+Abolitionists support investments in familial and community mental health, affordable housing and quality education to gradually transition jail employees to jobs in other economic sectors.